Zhang Zhaohuan: Career

 At Shanghai Medical University, he designed, introduced, and lectured many courses for medical students including "Introduction to Biostatistics" and "Clinical Trials", "Design of Experiments" and "Multivariate Analysis" to graduate students in public health, and "Quality Control" to students in health administration.
-He was a gifted educator with the ability to tailor esoteric statistical materials according to students' background and needs.
-He had the charisma to attract students' attention and animate his classes.
+He was an educator with the ability to tailor esoteric statistical materials according to students' background and needs.

 During his almost near half-century academic career, Professor Zhang received numerous awards and held many positions including director for the Division of Medical Statistics and Social Medicine in the Institute of Preventive Medicine of Shanghai Medical University, panel member for professional evaluation board for Shanghai Medical University, and School of Public Health, member of the national education, a board member for reviewing teaching material for School of Public Health.
 In 1983, he was sent by Ministry of Health to Austria, Yugoslavia and Sweden as a visiting scholar to further broaden his research and promote international collaborations.

 Besides his recognized excellence and contributions in biostatistics, his research interests also included other broadly defined areas of preventive medicine and public health.
 The research projects he led, and the scientific publications he produced, were also in occupational epidemiology, women and children's health, geriatrics, infectious diseases such as measles and tuberculosis.
 He published more than 300 scientific papers and textbooks, many of which were highly regarded and are still in use in China.

 Zhang supervised many graduate students at Master or Ph.D level, who now work in universities, government agencies, and pharmaceutical companies in the United States, Canada, England, Australia and China.

 Zhang’s passion in research and teaching did not end with his retirement in 1991.
 Instead, he continued supervising graduate students, providing consultation service to various institutions across China, and collaborating in a number of research projects.
 He earned his reputation and respect by his dedication and scholarly distinction.